adspect/adspect/vla.md

 visitors for which it yields certainty of 95% and above, but will let through those that it is less confident about.
 This single precision parameter lets you fine-tune the system in accordance to your own idea of what is "confident enough".
 Our tests have shown that 95% is a good value to begin with.

+## Technical Notes

+Under the hood, VLA is a self-taught discrete [Bayes classifier](https://en.wikipedia.org/wiki/Bayes_classifier) that maintains an extensive global dataset ("template") and offspring per-stream datasets ("specializations.")
+This means that it will accumulate stream-specific knowledge over time, adapting to the features of each particular traffic flow.

+VLA is a memory-extensive technology and warrants the increased pricing of plans that provide it.